3mdeb/news-and-ideas/blog/content/post/2020-06-21-dell-optiplex-port.md

   much as you can)
 - **realize the company open-source firmware dream**
 - **these machines have 2nd / 3rd Gen Intel processors** which have native
-  initialization support for these, that means you can control whole boot process (no blobs required, except the microcode and possibly EC firmware)
+  initialization support in coreboot, that means you can control whole boot process (no blobs required, except the microcode and possibly EC firmware)

 So machines designed for 2nd / 3rd Gen Intel processors are quite special in